 Study Permits

-A study permit is an official document issued by Immigration, Refugees and Citizenship Canada (IRCC) which grants you temporary resident status and allows you to study at a designated learning institution (DLI), such as the University of Lethbridge.
+A study permit is an official document issued by Immigration, Refugees and Citizenship Canada (IRCC) which grants you temporary resident status in Canada and allows you to study at a designated learning institution (DLI), such as the University of Lethbridge.

 Since your initial study permit application can take time to put together, we recommend that you apply for your study permit well before you plan to travel.
 Ideally, you should apply as soon as you receive a Letter of Acceptance from the University of Lethbridge.